Water Permit Renewal for Thunder Bay Pulp and Paper - Kaministiquia River

 How to Participate

-1. Review the permit details on this consultation page to understand the water taking request.
+1. Review the permit details on this consultation page to understand the proposed water taking volumes and conditions.